haim3010/JsonComparison/README.md

 # Json comparison

-* run main.py in order to create an analyzer report as a json
+* run main.py in order to create an analyzer report as a jsonFile
   - command : python main.py

 # upload analyzer.json to localstack